mmistakes/minimal-mistakes/_posts/2023-05-26-http4s-authentication-part1.md

 We use `Ember` server through port `8080` to receive requests.

-For an in-depth explanation on how to use `Http4s`, there's a good explanation of most concepts [here]("https://blog.rockthejvm.com/http4s-tutorial/").
+For an in-depth explanation of how to use `Http4s`, there's a good explanation of most concepts [here]("https://blog.rockthejvm.com/http4s-tutorial/").

 Let's test our server.